Roasted Beets with Candied Pecans, Goat Cheese, and Mint

 This is also a great recipe to make ahead of time for family dinners or get-togethers (or if you’re like us and prepare several meals at a time each week to save time).
 If you do go this route, be sure to keep the ingredients separate and assemble it right before serving for best flavor and to keep the textures of the ingredients intact.

 What’s your favorite way to enjoy roasted beets?
 Let us know down in the comments.
-Make sure to subscribe and find us on Facebook!
+Make sure to subscribe and find us on Pinterest or Facebook!
 While you’re here, be sure to check out our other great posts to find tasty recipes, awesome DIY’s, and so much more!